Modern Languages and Literatures

 Learn how MLL students are using the department's interdisciplinary and cross-cultural focus to plot courses of study that speak to their interests and career goals.

-The Department of Modern Languages and Literatures celebrates an exceptional class of 2021-22 majors and minors across eight languages.
+The Department of Modern Languages and Literatures celebrates an exceptional class of 2025-26, with majors and minors across eight languages.
+The seniors are pictured here with Associate Professor of Russian James McGavran and Professor of French Mort Guiney.
 Learn how students are crafting their MLL major.

 Ascension Hall